Laboratory 2: Timed Game

 GPIO Selection

 Groups may decide which port pins to use for each component but should limit pin selection to those not used by the RSLK.
-The pin map: RSLK_MAX_pin_map.pdf, specifies all default connections.
-Do not use any pins that have an entry in the “TI_RSLK Connections” column.
+The RPI-RSLK Pin Mapping page specifies all default connections.
+Do not use any pins that have an entry the table on that page.
 For the purposes of this lab, groups only need to select pins for the pushbutton and BiColor LED.

 As listed in this document, the RGB LED is connected to: